Skip to content

 std::lock_guard<std::mutex> lock(mtx);

-std::make_pair and std::make_tuple are essentially "factory functions" designed to work around the limitation that class templates couldn't deduce arguments automatically.
-But they were just special-case workarounds—not every class template had a corresponding make function.
+Functions like std::make_pair and std::make_tuple essentially exist to work around the limitation that class templates cannot automatically deduce arguments.
+However, they are just special workarounds; not every class template has a corresponding make function.

 After CTAD